Midland and South Western Junction Railway: A broad gauge line at Marlborough

-During construction, Marlborough businessmen promoted an independent branch line from the B&HER, and it was authorised by Parliament on 22 July 1861; it was to be called the Marlborough Railway and form a junction with the B&HER at Savernake.
+During construction, Marlborough businessmen promoted an independent branch line from the B&HER, and it was authorised by the Marlborough Railway Act 1861 (24 & 25 Vict. c. clxvii) on 22 July 1861; it was to be called the Marlborough Railway and form a junction with the B&HER at Savernake.
 The line opened on 15 April 1864.
 Trains departed from a new platform at Savernake, to make the journey of 5 mi 49 ch to a station which later became Marlborough High Level, with no intermediate stations.